 TGbe editor: Add the following bullet after the bullet (“The Delay Trigger subfield set to…”) of subclause 9.4.2.20.11 of Draft REVme 4.0 as:

+The MSDU Delivery Ratio Trigger subfield is set to 1 to indicate that the Transmit Stream/Category Measurement report was generated as a triggered report, due to the MSDU delivery ratio for the TC, given by the TID, being lower than the value specified in the MSDU Delivery Ratio field in the relevant QoS Characteristics element.
+Otherwise, it is set to 0.